xwmx/nb/README.md

   --reset  Reset the filename to the timestamp at which it was last updated.

 Description:
   Rename a note.
 Set the filename to <name> for the specified note file.
+When file extension is omitted, the existing extension will be used.

+Examples:
+  # Rename 'example.md' to 'example.org'
+  notes rename example.md example.org

+  # Rename note 3 (example.md) to "New Name.md"
+  notes rename 3 "New Name"

+  # Rename 'example.bookmark.md' to 'New Name.bookmark.md'
+  notes rename example.bookmark.md "New Name"
 ```

 #### `search`